Freddyslim/krakenbot/README.md

 ## Chatbots

 The `chatbot` module contains small strategy bots.
-An example `TickerBot` fetches price data from both Kraken and Yahoo Finance and prints the values.
+An example `TickerBot` fetches price data from Kraken and prints the values.
 Another demo called `ElliottWaveBot` performs a very rough Elliott wave analysis on historical prices and simulates trades based on configurable criteria.